Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 Hibiscus Farm is located in Kfar Warburg, near Kiryat Malakhi.

 The directions are quite simple.
 You take road #3 till Kfar Warburg.
-After entering the village, you continue straight till the roundabout.
+After entering the village, you continue straight to the roundabout.
 Then turn right, and after about one hundred meters, you will see Hibiscus Farm to your left.

-Map of the area:
+Interactive map of the area:

 Opening Hours